Health Care Decision Making

-NAPGCM advocates: the document designed to appoint an agent to make health care decisions in the event of incapacity of the individual be readily available, easily understandable and simple to complete with instructions attached.
+ALCA advocates: the document designed to appoint an agent to make health care decisions in the event of incapacity of the individual be readily available, easily understandable, and simple to complete with instructions attached.

-NAPGCM encourages: the development and use of ethics committees by all health care organizations including hospitals, nursing homes, RCFEs, assisted living facilities and home and community based services.
-NAPGCM encourages partnering to develop model materials that would be made available to these organizations’ ethics committees.
+ALCA encourages: the development and use of ethics committees by all health care organizations including hospitals, nursing homes, RCFEs, assisted living facilities, and home and community based services.
+ALCA encourages partnering to develop model materials that would be made available to these organizations’ ethics committees.

 Resolution Approved by the NAPGCM Board of Directors October 21, 1999.